The Bankrate promise

 When does student loan repayment start?

-If you have federal student loans, repayment starts six months after you graduate or drop below part-time status.
-The six months in between is known as the grace period.
-Interest may still accrue during this grace period if you have unsubsidized loans, so you can choose to start making payments early if you’d like to decrease the amount of interest that gets added to your loan balance.
+If you have federal student loans, repayment typically starts six months after you graduate or drop below part-time status.
+This six-month period is known as your grace period.
+Interest may still accrue during this grace period if you have unsubsidized loans, so you can choose to start making payments early if you’d like to decrease the amount of interest that accrues on your loan balance.

 If you have private student loans, repayment will depend on the lender’s terms.
 Many private lenders also have a six-month grace period, but there are others that extend the grace period to nine months or even longer.
 Contact the lender if you’re unsure of when your first due date is.